hengyiliu/npmsreg/README.md

 node_modules\.bin\eslint src/**/*.ts
 ```

+### Deployment
+You can test the app at https://npmsreg.azurewebsites.net/ (It may take a few seconds to load the first time because the database and web site are paused automatically when there's no traffic for a period of time.)

 ### Feature Requirements
 For school administrators/principal/dean/board members/etc,
 - The system contains all student information and their registration information.